maxint-rd/TM16xx/README.md

 - the TM1640 supports up to sixteen 7-segment digits, eight 14-segment digits or an 8x16 LED matrix.
 The TM1640Anode class can be used with a Common Anode configuration to support 8 digits of 16 segments, such as the 5241BS 14-segment plus dot LED display (example for combined TM1640Anode yet to be added).
 - The [QYF-TM1638 module](http://arduinolearning.com/code/qyf-tm1638-and-arduino-module.php) (TM138 with common anode display) is fully supported.
 Please note that while multiple buttons can be pressed, pressing more than two buttons can give faulty results due to the lack of short-out preventing diodes on the module.
 - The popular TM1638 LED & KEY module comes in a number of varieties.
 My version has some odd button wiring sequence: S1=KS1, S5=KS2, S2=KS3, S6=KS4, S3=KS5, S7=KS6, S4=KS7, S8=KS8
-- TM1628/TM1668 allow 13 segment mode, support for using 13-segment displays is still outstanding due to lack of having such dsiplays for testing.
+- TM1628/TM1668 allow 13 segment mode, TM1623/TM1624 allow 14 segment mode.
+By combining G1/G2 and or omitting decimal point, thise chips can be used to display alphanumeric text on 14-Segment + DP LED displays.
 - The TM1650 datasheet mentions SDA and SCL pins.
 The used protocol resembles I2C, but lacks addressing.
 For that reason this library doesn't use the I2C Wire library, but (slow) bitbanging using digitalWrite.
 - The TM1652 allows more levels of LED dimming than supported.
 For uniformity only 8 levels of duty cycle are used, at maximum grid current.
 - The TM1668 class has experimental support for using RGB LEDs on Grids 5-7.
 Some information about the wiring can be found in the example code.
 In future versions this functionality may be replaced by a specific class for using RGB LEDs.
 (TODO: The TM1680 has 8x24 outputs which sounds ideal for creating a 8x8 RGB matrix.
 Unfortunately these chips don't support individual LED brightness, only intensity of the whole display).